chingu-x/chingu-dashboard/README.md

 Create a `.env` file at the root of your project using the `.env.example` file to know which keys to add

-You need to have [Postgres](https://www.postgresql.org/download/) installed on your computer.
-The link will send you to the download page in the postgresql site

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started